jialingye/AIcademy/README.md

-# AI School
+# AIcademy
-[AIcademy](https://casa-amor-airbnb.onrender.com/) is a re-creation of Airbnb, empowering users to find their ideal honeymoon destination.
+[AIcademy](https://aicademybackend.onrender.com) is an innovative online learning platform that empowers students to explore the exciting world of Artificial Intelligence.
+This repository contains the frontend codebase for the AIcademy web application.

 ## Technology
 * **Django:** A powerful Python web framework for building robust and scalable web applications.
 * **PostgreSQL:** A reliable and efficient open-source relational database management system.
-* **GPT-3 API:** OpenAI's state-of-the-art natural language processing model, powering interactive learning experiences.A
+* **GPT-3 API:** OpenAI's state-of-the-art natural language processing model, powering interactive learning experiences.

 ## Features
 ### MVP Goals